SupportMurray/AdminScripts/Scripts/Security_Administration/README.md

 Performs a comprehensive security review of your Microsoft 365 environment across 10 critical security domains.

+### Get-MFAUserReport.ps1

+Generates detailed MFA/2FA status reports for all Microsoft 365 users.
+Can be run standalone or integrated with the security review.

 #### Overview

 This production-ready script conducts a thorough security assessment and generates detailed reports with: